 Absorb's IdP Metadata

-- Our inbound and outbound SSO can be used together.
+- Inbound and outbound SSO can be used together.
 Inbound for SSO login to Absorb, and outgoing SSO for login to third party site.
-Check out our Incoming SSO options here.
+Find our Incoming SSO documentation here.